-- p.
-USCIS NOTICE OF ACTION FORMS - a.
-After you file the application, you will receive the following USCIS Notices.
+- q.
+USCIS NOTICE OF ACTION FORMS - After you file the application, you will receive the following USCIS Notices.
 When you receive these forms, send PDF copies of these notices to your NIJC point of contact. - b.
 USCIS Form I-797C, Notice of Action: - i.
-Request of I-914, I-192, I-194 Supplement A, & I-765 - The receipt notices for forms I-192 and I-765 will indicate if the fee waiver was approved.
-If the fee waiver was rejected, only the form with the filing fee will be sent back to you. (e.g., the Form I-192 will be rejected and returned to you, but the Form I-914 will still be received and you will receive a receipt notice.)

-- ii.
+Receipt of I-914, I-192, I-194 Supplement A, & I-765 - ii.
 Biometric Appointment: - 1.
 Your client will be scheduled for a biometric (fingerprint) appointment.
 The appointment notice will have the day, time, and location of the appointment. - 2.
 It is not necessary for you to accompany your client to this appointment, but it is imperative to notify your client of this appointment and provide them with the applicant copy of this notice.
 They should bring the notice and a photo ID with them to the appointment.